 The perception and integration of numeric information is a prerequisite for many decisions in our daily life.
 Research in numeric cognition indicates that positive numbers are represented mentally on a compressed mental number line (CMNL; e.g., Izard & Dehaene, 2008), i.e., a concave mapping of the objective number to the mental representation of that number.
 The CMNL predicts an underestimation of the mean for sequences of positive numbers.
-This suggests that for a risky lottery, a subjective certainty equivalent below the expected value (undervaluation) may not only be due to preferences, such as risk aversion, but also due to perceptual biases in the mental representation of numbers.
-We tested whether the assumption of a CMNL also applies to negative numbers and thus partially explains risk-seeking behavior in the loss domain.
+This suggests that for a risky lottery, a subjective certainty equivalent below the expected value (undervaluation) may not only be due to preferences, such as risk aversion, but also due to perceptual biases in the mental representation of a CMNL also applies to negative numbers and thus partially explains risk-seeking behavior in the loss domain.

 In a series of preregistered experiments (total N = 638) we tested these assumptions of the CMNL for positive and negative numbers using a Decision-from-Experience Paradigm: In a fixed-sampling paradigm, participants sequentially sampled 20 numbers drawn from an underlying distribution and were incentivized to either submit an economic valuation or estimate the sequence's mean.
 The sequences contained either only positive numbers, only negative numbers, or both (i.e., mixed sequences) and varied in mean and standard deviation.
 For each mean level, we tested the deviation of the participant's response from the sequence's mean against zero using one-sided Bayesian t-tests (Morey et al., 2018).
-We found underestimation and undervaluation for sequences with positive numbers.
-For sequences with negative numbers, we found overestimation and overvaluation.
-The bias for negative and positive numbers was symmetric: a two-sided Bayesian t-test supported the hypothesis that the sum of overestimation and underestimation does not differ from zero.
-Interestingly, the pattern of the deviation was reversed for mixed sequences: we found overestimation for mixed sequences with positive means and underestimation for mixed sequences with negative means.
+We found underestimation and undervaluation for sequences with positive numbers, we found overestimation and overvaluation.
+The bias for negative and positive numbers was symmetric: a two-sided Bayesian t-test supported the hypothesis that the sum of overestimation and underestimation for mixed sequences: we found overestimation for mixed sequences: we found overestimation for mixed sequences with positive means and underestimation for mixed sequences with negative means.
 This hints toward different underlying processes for mixed sequences.